-Current Proposed

-Fee Rate Rate
+Fee Current Rate Proposed Rate

 Special Transitory Food

 Unit Plan Review \$177 \$197

 Plan Review under USDA

 Food Code Sec.
 8-201.11 NA \$197

 Vending Machine Location

 State License Fee \$2.50 \$3

 Temporary Food Service

 Estab.
 State License Fee \$2.50 \$3

 Food Service Estab.
 State

 License Fee \$19 \$22

 Mobile Food Estab.

 Commissary State \$19 \$22

 License Fee

 Special Transitory Food

 Unit State License Fee \$30 \$35

 Special Transitory Food

 Unit - Local Fee \$117 \$135

 - includes State license

 fee listed above

-The bill also would authorize the MDA to charge a fee for food service managerial personnel who wished to be certified under a program accredited by the American National Standards Institute.
-While the rate of the fee is not specified in the bill, it would have to be set at a level to cover the actual costs to the Department.
+The bill also would authorize the Department to charge two new fees: a convenience fee for costs associated with method of payment of other fees (e.g., paying in person rather than on-line) and a fee for food service employees who wish to be certified under a program accredited by the American National Standards Institute.
+While the rates of these fees are not specified in the bill, they would have to be set at a level to cover the actual costs to the Department.
 As a result, there would be no fiscal impact.